Sangat Singh Saini

 Sangat Singh Saini was a general in the army of Maharaja Ranjit Singh in the Sikh Empire.
 He oversaw the operations in the Gurdaspur District.
 His headquarters were in Batala.
-Sangat Singh was rewarded 300 acre estate from Maharaja Ranjit Singh for bravery in battle when Sangat Singh conquered a post in the Afghan region and brought back the Golden Sword of the Afghan ruler to Maharaja Ranjit Singh.
-The estate is now known as Sangatpura in Batala, Gurdaspur District, India.
+Sardar Sangat Singh was rewarded 300 acre estate from Maharaja Ranjit Singh for bravery in battle when Sangat Singh conquered a post in the Afghan region and brought back the Golden Sword of the Afghan ruler to Maharaja Ranjit Singh.
+The estate is now known as Sangatpur in Batala, Gurdaspur District, India.